 - Complete the Free Application for Federal Student Aid (FAFSA) to be considered for any need-based awards and/or student and parent loans.
 Be sure to specify our school code (002440) on the FAFSA.
 You may contact the FAFSA processor at 1-800-433-3243 if you have any questions.

-- Community College Scholarship Opportunities at the satellite campuses:
+- Community College Scholarship Opportunities are additionally available for our satellite campuses:

 - Financial aid does not “transfer” from one institution to another.
 Each institution must evaluate students’ eligibility independently of other institutions.